homearanya/active-escapes/src/pages/tours/karkloof-falls2falls-trail.md

   - heading: Logistic Support
     description:
-      - A fully guided and catered lodge-to-lodge tour with vehicle back-up and daily luggage transfers.
+      - A fully guided and catered lodge-to-lodge tour with vehicle back-up and daily luggage transfers
       - Return transfer to your vehicle

   - heading: Group Size
     description:
-      - Preferred min of <strong>4</strong> persons and maximum <strong>10 </strong>persons/ per group
+      - Preferred min of <strong>4</strong> persons and maximum <strong>10 </strong>persons / per group
   - heading: Pricing
     description:
       - 'On a group of 4 persons: from <strong>R6,100/pp/sharing</strong>'